jtha/job-search/README.md

 - **Rate Limiting**: Built-in delays to respect LinkedIn's terms of service
 - **Async Operations**: Non-blocking database and AI operations with semaphore control
-- **Error Recovery**: Comprehensive quarantine system with retry logic for problematic jobs
+- **Error Recovery**: Quarantine system with retry logic for problematic jobs
 - **Memory Management**: Efficient data processing for large job collections
 - **Token Optimization**: Monitoring and optimization of AI API usage and costs